Small School - Big City . . . Bigger

 Pulliam School of Journalism can provide you with an education

-that allow you to compile a strong portfolio of multimedia work for
+opportunities that allow you to compile a strong portfolio of

 As a Butler journalism major, you will spend three semesters

 working in the field, covering actual news beats and pursuing